ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT4: Optionally, specify possible or required payload formats for specific error cases: send a 4.00 (Bad Request) error response to a Join Request (see {{ssec-join-req-processing}}).

-* OPT5: Optionally, specify additional identifiers of error types as values of the 'error-id' field within the Custom Problem Detail entry 'ace-groupcomm-error': see {{iana-ace-groupcomm-errors}}.
+* OPT5: Optionally, specify additional identifiers of error types as values of the 'error-id' field within the Custom Problem Detail entry 'ace-groupcomm-error': see {{error-types}} and {{iana-ace-groupcomm-errors}}.

-* OPT6: Optionally, specify the encoding of the 'creds_repo' parameter if the default one is not used: no.
+* OPT6: Optionally, specify the encoding of the 'creds_repo' parameter if the default one is not used: no encoding is defined.

 * OPT7: Optionally, specify the functionalities implemented at the resource hosted by the Client at the URI indicated in the 'control_uri' parameter, including the encoding of exchanged messages and other details: see {{sec-leaving}} for the eviction of a group member; see {{sec-group-rekeying-process}} for the group rekeying process.